vivekverma4669/boat_project_group_7/README.md

 # Boat E-commerce Website Clone
 This is a group project to create a clone of the Boat e-commerce website.
-The project focuses on using local storage to save data and making the website responsive using media queries.
-The team consists of four members: Vivek Verma, Gaurav Rana, Gaurav Sharma, and Deveder Shakya.
+The project focuses on using local storage to save data and making the website responsive using media queries and Flex Properties .

 ## Project Overview
 The project aims to recreate the core functionalities of the Boat e-commerce website.
 It includes the following pages: